brownieboy/react-bootstrap-slider/README.md

     yarn add react-bootstrap-slider

-Immport like so for ES6:
+Import like so for ES6:

     import ReactBootstrapSlider from 'react-bootstrap-slider';